abo-abo/make-it-so/README.md

 3. In case the command name and package name don't coincide, or the command needs additional packages in order to work you might want to change `echo "No tools required"` to `sudo apt-get install inkscape`.
+This should serve as a reminder of what you should install when you're on a new system in order for the Makefile to work.
+And you can call `make install-tools` to install them of course.

 4. Replace `echo "add command here"` with `inkscape -z -e $@ -w $(width) -h $(height) $^`.
 The parameters `width` and `height` will go to the top of the Makefile, where they